Find out about the role of each of the main players in LuciadLightspeed visualization.

 Concepts such as paint representations, paint states and style collectors allow for the organization of individual objects into groups.
 The approach of grouping objects for styling contributes greatly to an efficient use of OpenGL visualization techniques.

 The first step in the visualization of your domain objects is the setup of your layers.
 The LuciadLightspeed layer builders are especially suited to accomplish this goal.
 You can make use of layer builders for the setup of various layer types.
-In this section, the setup of vector layers, raster layers ad density plot layers is discussed.
+In this section, the setup of vector layers and raster layers is discussed.

 Quickly and easily creating vector layers: